Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Summary and conclusions and outlook

-While for single-cycle optical pulses this opens a possibility of the CEP control of the net electron transfer, $\mathcal{N}$, this control is only effective in the multiphoton regime, where the photon absorption orders $\ell$ driving the electron transport $\ell \geq 2$.
-As we have demonstrated, in the single-photon regime of the photon-assisted tunneling ($\ell=1$) the CEP sensitivity of $\mathcal{N}$ is lost.
-As a consequence, in a symmetric gap, the single-photon channel does not contribute to the net electron transfer across the gap, and $\ell=2$ is the lowest photon order observed in $\mathcal{N}(E_{\rm{g}})$ dependence at low fields in the gap $E_{\rm{g}}$.
+While for single-cycle optical pulses this opens a possibility of CEP control of the net electron transfer, $\mathcal{N}$, this control is only effective in the multiphoton regime, where the photon absorption orders $\ell$ driving electron transport satisfy $\ell \geq 2$.
+As we have demonstrated, in the single-photon regime of photon-assisted tunneling ($\ell=1$), the CEP sensitivity of $\mathcal{N}$ vanishes.
+As a consequence, in a symmetric gap, the single-photon channel does not contribute to the net electron transfer across the gap, and $\ell=2$ is the lowest photon order observed in the $\mathcal{N}(E_{\rm{g}})$ dependence at low fields in the gap $E_{\rm{g}}$.
 In this situation, applying a dc bias breaks the symmetry of the system and allows the $\ell=1$ channel of the photon-assisted tunneling to be observed provided the tunneling barrier is sufficiently low.
-In turn, this barrier can be controlled by the applied bias $U$ and the gap size $d_{\rm{gap}}$.
+In turn, this barrier can be controlled by an applied bias $U$ and the gap size $d_{\rm{gap}}$.

-We have demonstrated that at low optical field strengths in the gap, in the perturbative regime, the optically induced net electron transfer scales as $\mathcal{N} \propto E_{\rm{g}}^{2\ell_{min}}$.
-This dependence reflects the lowest symmetry-allowed channel of the photon-assisted tunneling (i.e., the lowest photon order).
-This lowest photon order is $\ell_{min}=1$ for an asymmetric gap and $\ell_{min}=2$ for a symmetric gap.
+We have demonstrated that at low optical field strengths in the gap, in the perturbative regime, the optically induced net electron transfer scales as $\mathcal{N} \propto E_{\rm{g}}^{2\ell_{\rm{min}}}$.
+This dependence reflects the lowest symmetry-allowed channel of photon-assisted tunneling (i.e., the lowest photon order).
+This lowest photon order is $\ell_{\rm{min}}=1$ for an asymmetric gap and $\ell_{\rm{min}}=2$ for a symmetric gap.

-With increasing $E_{\rm{g}}$, the perturbative regime of the optically induced electron transport evolves into the multiphoton regime with $\mathcal{N} \propto E_{\rm{g}}^{2n}$ dependence of the net electron transfer on the optical field strength.
-The \emph{effective} photon order $n$ reflects an average value over all active transport channels (tunneling and over-the-barrier) with $\ell \geq \ell_{min}$ photon absorption.
-In full accord with our semiclassical theory, we found that the transition between the perturbative and multiphoton regimes is relatively prompt, with $n$ converging to the threshold of photo-emission above the tunneling barrier $n \approx \mathcal{W}_{\rm{tb}} / \omega$.
+With increasing $E_{\rm{g}}$, the perturbative regime of optically induced electron transport evolves into the multiphoton regime with a $\mathcal{N} \propto E_{\rm{g}}^{2n}$ dependence of the net electron transfer on the optical field strength.
+The \emph{effective} photon order $n$ reflects an average value over all active transport channels (tunneling and over-the-barrier) with $\ell \geq \ell_{\rm{min}}$ photon absorption.
+It follows from the TDDFT calculations, that the transition between the perturbative and multiphoton regimes is relatively prompt, with $n$ converging to the threshold of photo-emission above the tunneling barrier $n \approx \mathcal{W}_{\rm{tb}} / \omega$.
+This finding is in accord with semiclassical theory.